Do you or your loved ones feel lonely, stressed, sad, angry, or confused? Do you miss your friends and routines?

 We are here for you!

-Philly HopeLine is a free and confidential helpline sponsored by Uplift Center for Grieving Children and the School District of Philadelphia as a resource for students and caregivers who feel isolated due to the coronavirus pandemic.
+Philly HopeLine is an award-winning free and confidential helpline sponsored by Uplift Center for Grieving Children and the School District of Philadelphia as a resource for students and caregivers who feel isolated due to the coronavirus pandemic.
 The HopeLine is staffed by Masters’s level clinicians from Uplift who specialize in free mental health counseling, emotional wellness, grief support, and strategies for coping with COVID-19 related losses.
-We offer service in both English and Spanish, and have an interpretation line for over 150 different language needs.
+We offer dedicated service hours for grieving Spanish speakers and LGBTQ+ youth, and our interpretation line supports over 150 different language needs.

 Yes, the Philly HopeLine is a toll-free helpline.
 Calls and texts are free.

 Clinicians are trained in trauma-informed counseling, and support callers who are grieving the death of a loved one, are looking for emotional support, and are seeking support as caregivers or parents.

 Our clinicians are here for you as long as you need them!
 While average calls last 15 minutes, grief support calls often last around 50 minutes.

 Yes, all students and their caregivers in the Philadelphia area are welcome to call the Philly HopeLine.